Balakan District: After creation of district

 Balakan District was created on 8 August 1930.
 The town of Balakən was made the administrative centre of the district.
 It later grew to become a city-type settlement in 1954 and received a status of a city in 1968.
 In 1963, the district was incorporated into the Zagatala District.
 In 1965, it was again re-established independently.

 Among the historical monuments are the Parigala, dating to 7th–8th centuries in Qullar village, 17th-century mosque with a 45-meter minaret in Balakən city, Nokho cave in the Qubek gorge pertaining to the Iron Age, ruins and pilgrimage site from the 5th–8th centuries located 2 km west of Mahamalar village, 1st–2nd century BC necropolis 1 km north of the same village, mosque built in 1780 and an underground water storage facilities from the 18th century in Qullar village, a 19th-century fortress and 18th-century mosque in Mahamalar, a 14th-century mosque in Katex village, 17th-century four-edged castle and two tombs, a 14th-century mausoleum in Tülü village, mosque built in 1910 in İtitala village, 14th-century temple in Hənifə village, 16th-century mosque in Xalatala and temples in Mazımçay, ruins of a settlement from Middle Ages on Maklakan mountain.

-During the Great Patriotic War, 6,882 residents of Balakan fought Nazi Germany and 2,315 of them died on the front lines.
+During World War II, 6,882 residents of Balakan fought Nazi Germany and 2,315 of them died on the front lines.
 During the First Nagorno-Karabakh War, Balakan lost 152 residents who fought in Karabakh.

 Geography and economy

-The district is situated at the foothills of Greater Caucasus and is very rich with flora and fauna.
+The district is situated at the foothills of Greater Caucasus and is rich with flora and fauna.
 Balakan mountains make up the big part of Zakatala State Reserve.
 The Katex waterfalls are located in the reserve.
-Due to the existence of many mountains in the rayon, Balakan is rich with many rivers.
+Due to the existence of a number of mountains in the rayon, Balakan is rich with multiple rivers.
 The mountainous part of rayon is cold, the temperature in the lower parts is mild.
 Average annual humidity reaches 41%, average monthly temperature is 13 °C. The northern part of rayon is enriched with vegetation, among them hornbeam, alder, oak, chestnut, walnut, acacia trees, as well as raspberry, rose hip and medlar.
 There are over 30 plants used for medical treatment purposes.

 Balakan District is considered one of the most resourceful regions of Azerbaijan by its economic potential, natural resources and cultural heritage.
 The economy of rayon is based on agrarian sector.
 Main segments of the agriculture are tobacco growing, horticulture, sericulture and corn cultivation.
 Additionally, cattle breeding, wheat growing, winemaking and fishery are widely practised.
 There are 123 agricultural farming businesses in Balakan rayon.